 By Timothy Esposito | STC President

-TIMOTHY ESPOSITO (email@example.com) is the 2023-24 president of STC.
-His ongoing column will keep you updated on STC’s direction, and be filled with fun cultural references such as https://youtu.be/5IsSpAOD6K8.
+Timothy Esposito (firstname.lastname@example.org) is the 2023-24 president of STC.
+His ongoing column will keep you updated on STC’s direction, and be filled with fun cultural references such as Good Omens and The Good Place.